 Rely on Occupational Safety & Health ReporterSM for full news coverage and documentation of federal and state workplace safety and health programs, standards, legislation,...

 Updating OSHA Head Protection Equipment Rules Based on ANSI Standards.

-Key Development: OSHA seeks approval for revised rules for hard
+Key Development: OSHA seeks approval for revised rules for hard hats.

 Potential Impact: If approved, changes would cover hard hats used in all industries.

 What's Next: Comments must be submitted by July 23.

 A long-awaited update to standards for hard hats used in construction and other industries was proposed by the Occupational Safety and Health Administration in the June 22 Federal Register (77 Fed.
 Reg.
 37,587).